Low-Cost vs. Best Value Procurement for Language Services

 Consider a best-value bid for a holistic approach to language services.
 A best-value bid ensures that the perceived value matches what your organization and its multilingual audience members need.

-For more information about the RFP process for language services, contact us at [email protected] or (530) 750-2040.
+For more information about the RFP process for language services, contact us for a free quote or to talk about our language service offerings.
+Or, give us a call at (530) 750-2040.